Responsible Sourcing & Supply Chain Management

 Our Vendor Code of Conduct

 Our Vendor Code of Conduct (Code) is the cornerstone of our responsible sourcing and supply chain strategy and describes the expectations we have of our vendors to conduct business responsibly.
-It encompasses areas of ethical business practices, labor and human rights including paying living wages, creating inclusive work force practices and addressing the environmental impact of a vendor’s business, managing business continuity risk in the provision of goods and services to us, and effective governance procedures.
+The Code, first published in 2017, encompasses areas of ethical business practices, compliance with applicable laws and regulations including labor and human rights, creating inclusive workforce practices and addressing the environmental impact of a vendor’s business, managing business continuity, resiliency and emergency preparedness in the provision of goods and services to us, and effective management systems and governance procedures.
 All vendors who wish to work with us are expected to adhere to the Code and are encouraged to communicate and enforce its provisions throughout their own organization and supply chain.
+The Code, which is available in multiple languages, is annually communicated to our suppliers globally.

 Due Diligence

-We require vendors who wish to bid for the provision of goods and services to respond to specific due diligence questions relating to environmental stewardship and human rights, including modern slavery.
+We require vendors who wish to bid for the provision of goods and services to respond to specific due diligence questions on environmental stewardship and human rights, including modern slavery.

-We are committed to assessing our vendors for various environmental and social risks, including governance practices related to those topics, embedding risk screening criteria into our vendor management platform with the aim of identifying vendors with higher inherent risks.
-This enables us to conduct deeper assessments focused on our vendors’ controls to identify and mitigate various risks, which may include environmental risks or modern slavery and human trafficking concerns.
+We assess our vendors for various environmental and social risks, including related governance practices, embedding risk screening criteria into our vendor management platform with the aim of identifying vendors with higher inherent risks.
+This enables us to conduct deeper assessments of vendor controls to identify and mitigate such risks, which may include environmental risks or modern slavery and human trafficking concerns.
 Additionally, we screen all vendors against an extensive set of media, government and regulatory sources to identify potentially adverse information, both during the on-boarding process and during the life of vendor contracts.

 Modern Slavery

-We take seriously our responsibility to help protect, preserve and promote human rights.
+We take our responsibility to protect, preserve and promote human rights seriously.
 We are committed to assessing risks and acting to prevent modern slavery and human trafficking from taking place within our business and supply chain.

 We publish a Statement on Modern Slavery and Human Trafficking annually which sets out the actions we have taken to assess and address the risks of modern slavery practices in our business and our supply chain.